tanneryilmaz/flask_website/README.md

 -layout.html is where we define what happens when we click on a button.
 For example, if we click on the "new post" link in the navbar, we are redirected to the create_post.html page where we can create a new blog post.

+-The routes.py file contains many functions.
+Inside of these functions, we show the user the HTML template using url_for().
+We call these functions by using the following syntax: {{ url_for('delete_post', post_id=post.id) }}.
+This syntax call's the 'delete_post' method from the routes.py file and passes in post.id as the method's argument.

+-The pagination object called 'posts' in the route.py file holds all of the posts that are in our database.
+Storing the posts in this object makes it easier to access the posts in a way that allows us to make our homepage have different pages.

 This is a blog I am building using Flask.
 I am using Corey Schafer's tutorials for guidance.
 A link to his tutorials is provided below: https://www.youtube.com/watch?v=MwZwr5Tvyxo